 Any student who feels there has been an error in his or her grade or attendance record in any class should contact the instructor immediately and arrange a meeting to determine whether an error or omission has occurred.
-If a student is dissatisfied with the results, s/he should contact the Department Chair and their Advisor to arrange a meeting.
-If the faculty member is the Department Chair students should contact the Associate Dean or Dean of Academic Affairs.
+If a student is dissatisfied with the results, they should contact the Department Chair and their Advisor to arrange a meeting.
+If the faculty member is the Department Chair students should contact the Dean of Students or the Dean of Academic Affairs.
 Students are reminded that attendance at the college is very important.